FAI Hang Gliding and Paragliding Commission (CIVL)

 The sport of Paragliding accuracy needs judges to ensure that competitions are run safely and fairly.
 Like all other sports, a team of officials is required to make sure the result at the end of the day is correct and to help the competitors enjoy a good competition.
 Paragliding accuracy is a social and friendly sport, and judging is a way of participating.

-To become a judge you start at the national level (“national judge) and then continue to international level at bigger competitions.
-National judges can judge at cat 2 competitions.
-At cat 1 competitions the judging team consists of “Category 1 judges”.
+To become a judge you start at the national level (“national judge) and then continue to the international level at bigger competitions.
+National judges can judge at Cat 2 competitions.
+At Cat 1 competitions the judging team consists of “Category 1 judges”.